rishitaa25/rishitakollu/README.md

 <p>
 <sub>
-Designed, built, and tested an analog stereo amplifier with independent channel volume control, a 100 Hz–15 kHz bandpass response, and a target passband gain of 20 V/V.
+Designed, built, and tested an analog stereo amplifier with independent channel volume control, a 100 Hz–15 kHz bandpass response & a target passband gain of 20 V/V.
 </sub>
 </p>